zmoon/mit-comp-thinking-julia_zm/binder/README.md

 Differences:
 * not including `Manifest.toml`
-  - when it sees `Project.toml`, uses `JuliaProjectTomlBuildPack`
+  - note that when Binder sees `Project.toml`, it uses `JuliaProjectTomlBuildPack`
-* precompiling after image is built (like [fonsp/PlutoUtils.jl/docker](https://github.com/fonsp/PlutoUtils.jl/tree/master/docker))

 Notes:
 * including `Project.toml` seems to activate the standard Jupyter Julia support (IJulia),